 Skip to main content

-Welcome to the Teaching Tuesday Workshops, supported by the Office of Academic Affairs!
+Welcome to the Teaching and Learning Workshops resource page!
 These hybrid sessions, led by Faculty Teaching Fellows, provide practical tools and interactive experiences for innovative teaching and course design.
-Held on Tuesdays, each workshop includes a 30–45 minute presentation, 30 minutes of hands-on activities, and covers topics like curriculum design, technology integration, and student engagement, with recordings available online.
+Each workshop includes a 30–40 minute presentation, 20 minutes of hands-on activities, and covers topics like curriculum design, technology integration, and student engagement, with recordings available online.

 Fall 2024